Domestic Violence Attorney Walnut Creek, CA

 - a deadly weapon was involved

-Domestic Violence Charges Are Severe
+Aggressively Defending Domestic Violence Charges in CA

 In California, even if the alleged victim did not report the occurrence, charges of domestic violence can still be brought against you.
 Charges for domestic violence are difficult to drop, but the skilled attorneys at The Law Offices of Johnson & Johnson can work your case and find the best solutions and options to get your charges reduced.